Mandweller/Mandweller/README.md

 - 👋 Hi, I’m @Nelson!
-- 👀 I’m interested in learning how to build sites and apps to make my ideas come to life.
+- I combine Data Engineering with AI to make really cool projects!
-- 🌱 I’m currently learning Python for Data Engineering
+- If I had to update this page for everything I learnt I'd be here all day...
-- 💞️ On the side...
-I’m looking to collaborate on projects that merge IOT and data collection/analysis.
+- Enjoy the repos...
 - 📫 Reach me at nelsonmandeladata@gmail.com.

 <!---